Multiple business entities

 To change an entity on an existing subscription: Changes can only take effect on the next_bill_date or subscription_term.
 Immediate subscription changes do not support entity changes.

-To assign or change an entity via API: Set the business_entity_id on the subscription object at creation, or update it via a subscription change.
-The new entity will be applied at the next billing renewal.
+Via API: Set business_entity_id on the subscription object at creation, or update it via a subscription change.
+The new entity applies at the next billing renewal.

-If you want a static entity assignment — where all subscriptions and purchases for a customer always use the same entity — you can apply an overriding entity at the account level.
+To give a customer a static entity assignment — where all their subscriptions and purchases always use the same entity — apply an overriding entity at the account level.

-You can apply an account-level override via the Admin UI or API (V2/V3).
+Account-level overrides can be applied via the Admin UI or API (v2/v3).

-Once saved, all future transactions for that account will use the selected entity.
-This assignment persists until you change it or revert the account to automatic assignment.
-The new entity takes effect at the start of the next billing cycle — you can't switch entities mid-billing period.
+Once saved, all future transactions for that account use the selected entity.
+The assignment persists until changed or reverted.
+The new entity takes effect at the start of the next billing cycle — entity changes can't take effect mid-billing period.

 Account hierarchy and entities

-For customers in a parent/child account hierarchy, entity assignment depends on how billing is configured:
+For customers in a parent/child account hierarchy, entity assignment depends on billing configuration:

-- Bill all charges to child account: Each child account receives its own invoices and follows standard entity assignment — automatic (by Subscriber Location), subscription-level, or account-level override.
+- Bill charges to child account — Each child account receives its own invoices and follows standard entity assignment (automatic, subscription-level, or account-level override).

-- Bill all charges to parent account: Invoices generated from a child account's charges are assigned to whichever entity applies to the parent — subscription-level, account-level override, or automatic assignment based on the parent's "BILL TO" address.
+- Bill charges to parent account — Invoices from a child account's charges are assigned to whichever entity applies to the parent: subscription-level, account-level override, or automatic assignment based on the parent's Bill To address.

 Refund invoices

-When a refund is issued, the refund invoice always uses the entity, invoice display information, and tax address from the original transaction — even if the customer's entity assignment has changed since the original purchase.
+Refund invoices always use the entity, invoice display information, and tax address from the original transaction — even if the customer's entity assignment has changed since the original purchase.
 This ensures accurate tax calculation and invoice consistency.

 Deleting an entity

-The Site Default Entity cannot be deleted — it's essential to the invoicing process and serves as the fallback for all customers.
+The Site Default Entity cannot be deleted — it's the fallback for all customers and essential to the invoicing process.
 It can be edited at any time.

 Any alternate entity can be deleted at any time.
 To delete one:

-- Or, from the entity's view page, select Delete Entity from the Entity Actions dropdown
+- From the entity view page: select Delete Entity from the Entity Actions dropdown

-To confirm deletion, you'll be prompted to enter the entity's code.
+To confirm deletion, enter the entity's code.
 Once confirmed, the entity is permanently removed.
-However, any refunds tied to original transactions under that entity will still use its display and tax address information.
+Refunds tied to original transactions under that entity will still use its display and tax address information.

 Tax ID numbers

-Country-specific TINs override the default when a customer's "BILL TO" address is in a country that has its own TIN configured on the entity.
+Country-specific TINs override the default when a customer's Bill To address is in a country that has its own TIN configured on the entity.
+For example, if an entity has a default VAT number and a separate Portugal-specific VAT number, customers with a Portuguese billing address see the Portugal-specific number; all others see the default.

 Direct Avalara accounts

-If you have a direct Avalara integration, you can map each Recurly entity to the corresponding company in your AvaTax account for independent tax reporting and filing per entity.
+If you have a direct Avalara integration, map each Recurly entity to the corresponding company in your AvaTax account for independent tax reporting and filing per entity.

 Recurly supports one Avalara account per site.
-Multi-entity tax support works by mapping your Recurly Site Default Entity to the Avalara main company, and each alternate entity to a sub-entity within that same Avalara account.
+Multi-entity support works by mapping the Recurly Site Default Entity to the Avalara main company, and each alternate entity to a sub-entity within that same Avalara account.

-If you delete an entity in Recurly, that mapping to the corresponding Avalara sub-company will be removed.
-Keep mappings up to date as your entities change.
+If you delete an entity in Recurly, the mapping to the corresponding Avalara sub-company is also removed.
+Keep mappings current as your entities change.

 Paused subscriptions

-When a paused subscription is resumed, or an immediate change is made to it, a new billing period is triggered.
-The next invoice will use whichever entity applies to the customer at that point — the account-level override, Subscriber Location assignment, or the Site Default Entity.
+When a paused subscription is resumed or an immediate change is made, a new billing period is triggered.
+The next invoice uses whichever entity applies at that point — account-level override, Subscriber Location assignment, or the Site Default Entity.

 Plan downgrades

-If you downgrade from a Recurly Elite plan to a Starter or Professional plan, you'll lose the ability to maintain multiple entities once the downgrade takes effect.
-Historic invoices and refunds that used alternate entities will remain unchanged.
-All future invoices, subscriptions, and transactions will be assigned to your Site Default Entity.
+If you downgrade from an Elite plan to Starter or Professional, you lose the ability to maintain multiple entities once the downgrade takes effect.
+Historic invoices and refunds that used alternate entities remain unchanged.
+All future invoices, subscriptions, and transactions are assigned to the Site Default Entity.

-If you re-upgrade to an Elite plan in the future, you'll need to recreate your alternate entities.
+If you re-upgrade to an Elite plan, you'll need to recreate your alternate entities.

 Entity-specific email templates

 Recurly supports up to 20 template variations per email template type.
-You can assign a specific variation to customers based on their geographic location or their subscription, account, or invoice's entity assignment.
-For more information, see the Alternate Email Templates documentation.
+You can assign a specific variation based on geographic location or entity assignment.
+See the Alternate Email Templates documentation for details.

 FAQs

-Can other Recurly objects, such as plans or coupons, be entity-specific?
+Can other Recurly objects like plans or coupons be entity-specific?

-Objects like plans, items, and coupons aren't siloed by entity within Recurly.
-You can pass specific plan, item, or coupon codes to customers via API based on their entity, but you'll need to maintain those mappings and flows in your own integration.
+Plans, items, and coupons aren't siloed by entity within Recurly.
+You can pass specific plan, item, or coupon codes to customers via API based on their entity — but you'll need to maintain those mappings in your own integration.

-Can purchases made from a given entity be routed to a specific payment gateway?
+Can purchases from a given entity be routed to a specific payment gateway?

 This isn't available through the Admin UI.
 However, you can set a specific payment gateway at both the subscription and account levels — so a subscription assigned to a particular entity can be routed to your preferred gateway.